RahulChobdar/RahulChobdar/README.md

 ## Hi there, I'm Rahul Chobdar 👋

 ## About Me
--I am a B.Tech CSE student passionate about Machine Learning and Artificial Intelligence.
+- I am a B.Tech CSE student passionate about Machine Learning and Artificial Intelligence.
 I love exploring new technologies and applying them to solve real-world problems.

 ## Skills